 Rules

-A portrayal rule is a set of machine processable statements that describes the transformation of feature data into drawing instructions.
+A portrayal rule describes the transformation of feature data into drawing instructions.

 Context

-The context is a set of parameters passed into portrayal processing at the top level.
-Context parameters are accessible only in processing rules in the same portrayal catalogue, but can be accessed by any of the rules in that portrayal catalogue.
+The context is a set of parameters whose values alter the portrayal processing.
 These parameters can be used to provide contextual information to the execution of rules in portrayal processing.
 Examples are settings of depth values for the safety depth, shallow and deep contours.

 Validity times